My Nightingale app shows you measures from different health indicators connected to various aspects of health.

 To make the metrics easy to read, we have converted them into scores that max at 100.
-Heart age, which compares your cardiovascular health to your chronological age, is the only exception to that rule.
+Heart age, which compares your cardiovascular health to your chronological age, is the only exception.
 The scoring system works exactly how you would imagine it to.
-That is, the higher you score the closer you are to the optimal range of the underlying metric, a.k.a, good health.
-Here’s more on what each of these six indicators represents and how they work:
+That is, the higher you score, the better are your underlying metrics, which equals to better health.
+Here’s more on what each of these indicators represents and how they work:

 Blood sugar is simply the level of glucose (sugar) in your bloodstream.
 To maintain the energy levels and have stable blood sugar, our body uses two hormones—insulin and glucagon.
 So, after a meal when your sugar levels go up, insulin helps cells absorb the glucose.
 On the other hand, when your sugar levels drop, glucagon instructs the liver to release glucose into the bloodstream.
-However, if this system is disturbed—insulin levels are too low or the body isn’t responding well to insulin—the blood sugar level rises.
+However, if this system is disturbed—when the body isn’t responding well to insulin—the blood sugar level rises.
 This could lead to diabetes, harm your blood vessels and develop into heart disease.
 Measuring your blood sugar levels is therefore crucial for your wellbeing.

 Type 2 diabetes risk: To further explore how well your body is responding to insulin, the indicator also shows your estimated risk of developing type 2 diabetes in the next 10 years.

-healthy heart — non-smokers who have normal weight, healthy cholesterol and blood pressure levels—to arrive at your heart’s physiological age.
-So, if your heart is younger or the same age as your chronological age, it means you are taking excellent care of it.
+Therefore, if your heart is younger or the same age as you, it means you are taking excellent care of it.
 If it’s higher than your age, don’t worry.
-You can always improve by making lifestyle changes.
+You can always improve by making simple lifestyle changes.

 Cardiovascular disease risk: To further understand your heart’s health, the indicator also shows your estimated risk of developing cardiovascular disease in the next 10 years as well.